Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Branes vs Representations

 \section{Branes vs Representations}

 Having thoroughly studied the geometry of the target space of the $A$-model, we are now ready to introduce the main actors of our story—the branes.
 As outlined in \S\ref{sec:brane-quantization}, our motivation stems from brane quantization on the $\SL(2,\bC)$-character variety $(\X,\omega_\X)$ and its connection to the representation theory of the spherical DAHA $\SH$.
-The $A$-model approach not only facilitates this comparison but also uncovers deeper and higher structures in both the category of $A$-branes and the representation category of $\SH$.

-In this section, we particularly aim to establish a precise correspondence between these two frameworks.
-First, we demonstrate the match between non-compact $(A,B,A)$-branes and polynomial representations of $\SH$.
-Next, we explicitly construct the correspondence between Lagrangian $A$-branes with compact supports and finite-dimensional representations of $\SH$.
-This is achieved by comparing key properties such as dimensions, shortening conditions, and morphisms.
-Throughout this analysis, the $D_4$ root system plays a central role, providing a powerful organizing principle for understanding both $A$-branes and representations.
-The $D_4$ root system not only structures the correspondence but also sheds light on the higher categorical structures underlying these two perspectives.
+The main goal of this section is to establish a precise correspondence between $A$-branes in the sigma-model and $\SH$-modules.
+We first identify a set of non-compact $(A,B,A)$-branes that correspond to polynomial representations of $\SH$.
+We then construct the correspondence between compactly supported Lagrangian $A$-branes and finite-dimensional representations by comparing defining properties, including dimensions, shortening conditions, and morphism spaces.

+In addition, from the perspective of the 2d $A$-model, we describe the action of the affine braid group on the category.